Marine vehicles use advanced materials and technology to become lighter, faster, greener

 Standard entry

-4 or 5 Highers at AAAA or AAABB including Maths at A and Engineering Science or Physics plus English at National 5.
+4 or 5 Highers at AAAA or AAABB including Maths at A and Engineering Science or Physics plus English at National 5 (Higher preferred).
 Advanced Higher Maths and Physics preferred.
-Higher English preferred.

-4 Highers at AAAB including Maths and Engineering Science or Physics plus English at National 5.
+4 or 5 Highers at ABBB or BBBBB including Maths and Engineering Science or Physics plus English at National 5 (Higher preferred).
 Advanced Higher Maths and Physics preferred.
-Higher English preferred.

 October